nuclia/nuclia.py/docs/05-search.md

 ## Generative answer

-Based on a `find` request, Nuclia use a generative AI to answer the question based on the context without hallucinations and with the find result and relations.
+Based on a `find` request, Nuclia uses a generative AI to answer the question based on the context without hallucinations and with the find result and relations.

 - CLI: